pySTEPS/pysteps/README.rst

 Setting up the user-defined configuration file
 ----------------------------------------------

-The pySTEPS package allows the users to customize the default settings and configuration.
+The pysteps package allows the users to customize the default settings and configuration.
 The configuration parameters used by default are stored in pysteps.rcparams AttrDict_, which are loaded from a pystepsrc JSON_ file